-Once you have found three or more decent comps, you would have the option to calculate your property’s after repair value.
-The best way to do that is to find the average sales price of the corresponding properties.
-For example, in case you found three good comps, add their sold prices together, then divide by three, you would have the average price.
-Then this is the total of your property’s after repair value (ARV), a number that should be used to estimate the likely sales price of your own single-family rental house after improvements and repairs.
+- Find the average sales price of comparable properties.
+For instance, if you found three good comps, add their sold prices together, divide by three, and then you would have the average price.
+This number is your property after-repair value (ARV), which must be used to estimate the likely sales price of your own single-family rental house after improvements and repairs.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.